 It also does not mean the vaccine is worthless, as some anti-vaccine sites claim.
 If the vaccine effective is, say, 70% rather than 95%, that’s still a lot higher than zero.

 Does this mean that Merck falsified data?
 Well, with what we have, we don’t know.
 Maybe, though there are reasons to doubt it.
-And there are even stronger reasons to doubt the claim that this falsification, if it happened, made the vaccine less effective than initially claims.
+And there are even stronger reasons to doubt the claim that this falsification if it happened, made the vaccine less effective than initial claims.

 Supporting the claim that data was falsified: